 Caretaker period during Council elections

-The Act states that the Election Period starts on the last day on which nominations for the election can be received and finishes at 6pm on the election day.
+The Local Government Act 2020 states the Election Period starts on the last day on which nominations for the election can be received and finishes at 6pm on the election day.

 During the Election Period, Council enters what is known as a caretaker period.
 This ensures that:

-- safeguards the authority of the incoming council.
+- The authority of the incoming council is safeguarded

 During the Election/Caretaker Period: